I'm a provider

 Becker Muscular Dystrophy

-New therapeutic trials require accurate diagnoses of these disorders, especially when the therapy is targeted toward specific mutations.
-Several of these therapies are currently undergoing clinical trials with two of the most promising being anti-sense oligonucleotide induced exon-skipping and gene repair and replacement with an adeno-associated viral (AAV) vector.
+New therapeutic trials require accurate diagnoses of these disorders, especially when the therapy is targeted at specific mutations.
+Several therapies are currently in clinical trials.
+Two of the more promising are anti-sense oligonucleotide-induced exon-skipping and gene repair and replacement with an adeno-associated viral (AAV) vector.
 Exon-skipping is a molecular therapy aimed at skipping the transcription of a targeted exon to restore a correct reading frame using antisense oligonucleotides.
-The result is a DMD protein that is formed without the mutated exon and a normal, non-shifted reading frame.
-Exon skipping may be able to restore DMD protein function so that the treated patient’s phenotypic expression more closely resembles BMD.
+The result is a DMD protein without the mutated exon and a normal, non-shifted reading frame.
+Exon-skipping might restore DMD protein function so that the treated patient’s phenotypic expression more closely resembles BMD.
 Gene transfer using AAV vector therapy involves the transfer of a functional DMD gene to the patient using this nonpathogenic and low immune response vector.

-No U.S. Food and Drug Administration (FDA)-cleared genotyping tests were found.
-Thus, genotyping is offered as a laboratory-developed test.
-Clinical laboratories may develop and validate tests in-house (“home-brew”) and market them as a laboratory service; such tests must meet the general regulatory standards of the Clinical Laboratory Improvement Act (CLIA).
-The laboratory offering the service must be licensed by CLIA for high-complexity testing.
+Clinical laboratories may develop and validate tests in-house and market them as a laboratory service; laboratory-developed tests (LDTs) must meet the general regulatory standards of the Clinical Laboratory Improvement Amendments (CLIA).
+Laboratories that offer LDTs must be licensed by CLIA for high-complexity testing.
 To date, the U.S. Food and Drug Administration has chosen not to require any regulatory review of this test.

 At-risk females are defined as first- and second-degree female relatives and include the proband’s mother, female siblings of the proband, female offspring of the proband, the proband’s maternal grandmother, maternal aunts, and their offspring.